fuseraft/kiwi/README.md

 ## Contributions

-We welcome contributions to the Kiwi project!
+I welcome and appreciate any and all contributions to the Kiwi project!
 Here's how you can contribute:

 1. **Fork the Repository**: Fork the project to your GitHub account.
 2. **Clone the Forked Repository**: Clone it to your machine.